Canadian Conservatives choose Erin O’Toole to lead fight against Trudeau

 Scheer faced harsh criticism, including from party members, for a lackluster campaign in which he struggled to define himself to voters and to expand support for the party outside its base.
 His opposition to abortion and same-sex marriage made him unpalatable to some voters.

-Former cabinet minister Peter MacKay, O’Toole’s chief rival in the leadership contest, said Scheer’s views on social issues hung around his neck “like a stinking albatross.”
+MacKay, O’Toole’s chief rival in the leadership contest, said Scheer’s views on social issues hung around his neck “like a stinking albatross.”

 Scheer said in December he would step down as leader but stay on until a successor was picked.

 O’Toole was born in Montreal but grew up in Ontario.
-He joined the Canadian Forces after graduating high school and was an air force pilot, conducting search and rescue and maritime surveillance operations.
+He joined the Canadian Forces after graduating from high school and was an air force pilot, conducting search and rescue and maritime surveillance operations.
 He later became a lawyer.

 O’Toole was first elected to Parliament in a 2012 by-election and briefly served as veterans affairs minister in Harper’s government.
 He ran for the Conservative Party leadership in 2017 but finished in third place.
 He is currently the party’s foreign affairs critic.